ShivaniGanatra/hangman-project/readme.md

 There will be a refresh button, buttons for the letters empty divs which will open if the specified letter is there

 I also want to have confetti if someone succeds the hangman game

+//Hangman- TS
+Store all words in array
+When start is clicked epmty div should be filled with the amount of words in the letter

+letters should have event listener

+if letter is included in the empty word it should enter if not then you will loose a life makege git a heart image and then do display none

+need to know sort out what wil happen if letter is included

+and if letter isnt included